vidhinileshpatel/Labs/lab1/README.md

 2. Doing useful things with the data
 3. Getting data out of the program

-All code can be run with Python 3.x
+All code should be run with Python 3.x

 ## Basic Python Literacy